|Whole grain gluten-free deliciousness.|

 Move eggs and almonds into the Yay! column.

 But guar gum and onions have stepped up their assault.
-And a once beloved gluten-free grain now appears to be less kind, if not absolutely backstabbing in her fickle, gaseous betrayal.
+And a once beloved gluten-free choice now appears to be less kind, if not absolutely backstabbing in her fickle, gaseous betrayal.

-So I am scrambling to replace her (good riddance!) and rustle up some alternative whole grain goodness (you knew I was on a no starch, no white rice, no refined carbs or sugar detox, right?).
+So I am scrambling to rustle up some alternative whole grain goodness without those FODMAP indigestibles.
 I've been playing around with various whole grain gluten-free flours, and baking up loaves of bread.
 They've been pretty tasty.
 I'm not unhappy.
 And my profile no longer looks like I'm six months pregnant.

 Another check in the Yay! column.